 1. Use WordPress’ Custom Structure Tags

-- Date Tags — This category includes %year%, %monthnum%, %day%, %hour%, %minute%, and %second%, and they work exactly as you expect them to.
-Adding any of these tags as part of your permalink structure will include those numbers within your URL.
+- Date Tags: This category includes %year%, %monthnum%, %day%, %hour%, %minute%, and %second%, and they work exactly as you expect them to.
+Adding any of these tags to your permalink structure will include those numbers within your URL.

 Now, all you have to do is mix and match the structure tags we talked about earlier.

 For example, /%category/%post-name/ would result in this URL:

 You can use as many tags as you want for your custom permalink structure.
 However, we recommend keeping things short.
 We also recommend that you avoid using dates, so that your content remains evergreen.

 When you’re ready, remember to save your changes, and that’s it!

 If you’ve been using WordPress for a while, you’ll know there are plugins for nearly every scenario you can imagine.
 Customizing permalinks is no exception.
 One option is the Permalink Manager plugin:

 This tool enables you to customize your post and page’s permalink structure and change the URLs of any individual posts on a single screen.

 To get started, install the plugin, activate it, then navigate to the Tools > Permalink Manager tab.
 Inside, you’ll find a list of all your posts and the option to tweak their permalinks:

 The URL Editor tab section also includes tabs for your Pages and Media, which work just the same as the Posts section.
 When you’re done checking out these options, move over to the Permastructures tab.
 Here, you can set unique permalink structures for your posts, pages, and media: